 For more information on loss of earnings claims, or to find out if you could be entitled to special damages, we recommend that you contact our team.
 One of our advisors could offer you a free consultation and may be able to connect you with a solicitor from our panel.

 Our panel of No Win No Fee solicitors would be happy to discuss working with you under a No Win No Fee agreement.
 This is a contract that your lawyer and yourself agree to.
 It shows the conditions your lawyer has to meet before receiving payment.

-It states that if your claim wins, you won’t have to pay your solicitor fees.
-If your claim loses, a small part of your compensation will be deducted by your lawyer.
-This will be a legally capped percentage and the majority of the compensation would still be awarded to you.
+It states that if your claim does not succeed, you won’t have to pay your solicitor fees.
+If your claim is successful, a small percentage of your compensation will be deducted by your lawyer.
+The legally capped percentage taken by your lawyer is known as a success fee.
+The majority of the compensation would still be awarded to you.